foxBMS/foxbms-2/docs/software/bootloader/bootloader.rst

    Initial timeout check for bootloader

-Before using this PC application, the bootloader should be compiled and flashed into the hardware if there is no bootloader pre-installed in the |bms-master|.
+Before using this PC application, the bootloader must be compiled and flashed onto the |bms-master| if there is no bootloader already pre-installed.
-Similar to building the |foxbms| application in :ref:`BUILDING_THE_APPLICATION`, the fox CLI tool can be used to build the bootloader application by using the following command:
+Similar to building the |foxbms| application in :ref:`BUILDING_THE_APPLICATION`, the |fox-cli| tool is used to build the bootloader application by the following command:

    .. tabs::